since1968/stat-blocks/homebrewery/src/bard-skald.markdown

 Starting at 6th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.

-### Inspiring Leader

-Also at 6th level, you can spend 10 minutes inspiring your companions, shoring up their resolve to fight.
-When you do so, choose up to six friendly creatures (which can include yourself) within 30 feet of you who can see or hear you and who can understand you.
-Each creature can gain temporary hit points equal to your level + your Charisma modifier.
-A creature can't gain temporary hit points from this feature again until it has finished a short or long rest.

 ### Ride to Ruin and the World's End